limehouselabs/led-screens/content/docs/tiles/dmg1083/_index.md

 It seems to be best to consider this as an 80x80 px display with 2 missing columns/rows.
 The 20 driver chips are capable of driving 320 pixels at a time, which means 6400/320 = 1/20th of the screen is driven at once.

 The board also features a flash chip (neatly labelled in a box on the silkscreen) which seems likely to contain panel-specific calibration data.
-Maybe.
+The Novastar Armor series of receiving cards support reading this calibration data, but the standard MRV series don't.

 ## Interface
 <table class="pinout">